Figuig Province

-The Figuig Province (Arabic: إقليم فكيك) is a province in the Oriental Region of Morocco.
+The Figuig Province (Arabic: إقليم فكيك) is a province of the Oriental Region in Morocco.
 Its capital is Bouarfa.
-It recorded a population of 138,325 in the 2014 Moroccan census, up from 129,430 in 2004.
+According to the 2014 Moroccan census, it had a population of 138,325, compared to 129,430 recorded in 2004.

-The major cities and towns are:
+Geography

+The province is located in the eastern part of Morocco, within the Oriental Region.
+It is characterized by predominantly rural areas and a low population density.

+The main towns and cities of the province include: